doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 }
 ```

-## Step 3: *ShiftRows* first, but needs to *ShiftRows* the round-key
+## Step 3: `ShiftRows` first, but needs to `ShiftRows` the round-key
-This one is a bit more tricky, but again it's more about reordering, rewriting the encryption loop than really replacing computation by look-up tables.
-Basically, the idea of this step is to start the encryption loop with a *ShiftRows* operation.
-Because of the way this operation is defined, if you put it first you also need to apply *ShiftRows* to the current round key in order to get the same result than *AddRoundKey*/*ShiftRows*.
+This one is a bit more tricky, but again it's more about reordering, rewriting the encryption loop than really replacing computation by look-up tables so far.
+Basically, the idea of this step is to start the encryption loop with a `ShiftRows` operation.
+Because of the way this operation is defined, if you put it first you also need to apply `ShiftRows` to the current round key in order to get the same result than `AddRoundKey`/`ShiftRows`.

 ```c aes128_enc_reorg_step3
 void aes128_enc_reorg_step3(unsigned char in[16], unsigned char out[16], unsigned char key[16])